 The Massachusetts Department of Transitional Assistance is a state agency responsible for administering public assistance programs for needy citizens of the Commonwealth.
 It provides information on how to apply for Food Stamps, cash assistance programs, and gives new resources available for individuals seeking employment.

-Contact Information: Please call the Department of Transitional Assistance at 617-348-8500 for more information, or visit its website.
+Contact Information: Please call the Brockton Office at 508-895-7000, for more information, or visit their website.

 SNAP Food Stamps

 The Supplemental Nutrition Assistance Program (SNAP) helps low-income households pay for food so they can have a healthy diet and still have money to pay other bills.
 SNAP food stamps are for U.S. citizens and eligible noncitizens with limited incomes that buy food and make meals at home.
 People living in homeless shelters, group homes for people with disabilities, drug and alcohol treatment centers, and subsidized elderly housing are also eligible.
 In 2007, the average monthly food stamps benefit in Massachusetts was about $86 per person or $164 per household.

 Contact Information and an application, please call 1-866-950-3663, or visit thier website.

 WIC is a food and nutrition program for low-income women and children who are not getting all the nutrients they need.
 WIC provides free healthy food and nutrition counseling to pregnant women, new mothers, infants, and young children.

 Food Pantries and Free Meals

 Food pantries are places where people in need can go to get free wholesome uncooked food to take home with them to prepare.
 Free meals programs, such as soup kitchens, are places where people can go to eat cooked meals free of charge.
 There is no need to apply for these meals, they are offered free of charge.

 The Project Bread Food Source Hotline, 1-800-645-8333, has information on all the Massachusetts food pantries and free meals programs.